miranda-ng/miranda-ng/tools/7-zip/readme.txt

 7-Zip is free software distributed under the GNU LGPL (except for unRar code).
-Read License.txt for more infomation about license.
+Read License.txt for more information about license.

   This distribution package contains the following files: